The Graphing Question type allows students to plot points, lines, and shapes on a coordinate grid. This is an

-- In the Correct tab you will see the cartesian plane you set up.
+- In the 'correct' tab you will see the cartesian plane you have set up.
 To set the validation, plot the correct answer using the tools, as shown in Figure 5.

 Figure 5: Graph question validation.

 Width, height, margin: The graph Width and Height can be specified in pixels.
 Authors can also add a margin around the graph.
 It can be applied for styling purposes only or as a container for labels that you may decide to add.

 Snap to: The Snap to field defines how point will snapped to the nearest intersect on the graph.
 Possible values are: "grid", "ticks" or a numeric value, with "grid" being the default.
 These attributes should be entered in manually.

 - For "Snap to grid", a point will snap to the nearest intersection of grid lines

 - For "Snap to tick", a point will snap to the nearest intersection between axis tick marks.
 For example, if ticks distance is 2 then a point can only be plotted on the graph every 2nd intersect from 0: (0,2),(0,4),(-2,0), (2,2) (-2,-4) etc.

 - You can also use a numeric value.
 This restricts points to be plotted uniformly at positions potentially different than the intersection of gridlines or tick marks.
 For example, if Snap to is set to 4, a point will snap to the intersection of every 4 cells on X and Y axis: (0,0), (0,4), (4,-4), (4,0), (16,4) ect.

 Display hover on position: Enable this option if you want the coordinates of a point to be displayed when hovering over a point or dragging it on the grid.

 In the grid section authors can configure the X and Y axis parameters, such as hide/show arrows and ticks, add labels and define ticks distance.
 Each parameter should be specified for both axis: